Billaferd/QuantumNexus/Designers/Quantum Nexus Mission Card Creation Guidelines.md

 ### The Strategic Contract and the Economy of Scale

-The construction of every Quantum Nexus deck is governed by a single, immutable, and strictly enforced constraint: every deck must contain exactly 6 Domain Points (DP) worth of Mission Cards.
+The construction of every strictly regulated 40 to 60 card Quantum Nexus deck is governed by a single, immutable, and strictly enforced constraint: every deck must contain exactly 6 Domain Points (DP) worth of Mission Cards.
 Furthermore, no single domain may accumulate more than 4 DP across a player's selected Mission suite.
 This fixed budget ensures that all players operate on a fundamentally level playing field regarding their overall strategic weight, and it forces multi-domain synergies.
 The diversity of the game stems not from having access to more drafting resources than an opponent, but from how effectively a player chooses to allocate this strictly fixed budget.

 Because CP income has been standardized universally to 15 CP per round to ensure action-economy parity, the design weight of DP is now focused entirely on tech-tree access.
 High-tier cards require significant DP to legally draft into a 200 RP main deck.